What to do if you’re not getting minimum wage

 - show other evidence, for example a copy of your payslips or employment contract

 - say what you’d like to happen to resolve the issue

 If a minimum wage issue cannot be resolved informally, you can make a formal complaint to your employer.
 This is called 'raising a grievance'.

 If you are not able to resolve the issue with your employer and feel you need to take things further, you can speak to an Acas helpline adviser who will explain possible next steps and the risks and benefits of each.

 Acas advisers cannot tell you what to do, give legal advice or do calculations for you, for example calculate the National Minimum Wage.

 If you have not been paid the minimum wage you are entitled to, you can make a complaint to HMRC (HM Revenue & Customs).

 HMRC has the power to investigate complaints about minimum wage, and can issue a notice for money owed to you.
 They can also fine employers and take them to court if they refuse to pay.

-To make an employment tribunal claim you will have to notify Acas first.
-You and your employer will have the option of trying to resolve your dispute with early conciliation before proceeding with a tribunal claim.
+To make an employment tribunal claim you must notify Acas first.
+You and your employer will have the option of trying to resolve your dispute with early conciliation before going ahead with a tribunal claim.